Autonomous aircraft: Unmanned aerial vehicles

 The earliest recorded use of an unmanned aerial vehicle for warfighting occurred in July 1849, serving as a balloon carrier (the precursor to the aircraft carrier) Significant development of radio-controlled drones started in the early 1900s, and originally focused on providing practice targets for training military personnel.
 The earliest attempt at a powered UAV was A. M. Low's "Aerial Target" in 1916.

 Autonomous features such as the autopilot and automated navigation were developed progressively through the twentieth century, although techniques such as terrain contour matching (TERCOM) were applied mainly to cruise missiles.

-Some modern drones have a high degree of autonomy, although they are not fully capable and the regulatory environment prohibits their widespread use in civil aviation.
-However some limited trials have been undertaken.
+Before the introduction of the Bayraktar Kızılelma some modern drones have a high degree of autonomy, although they were not fully capable and the regulatory environment prohibits their widespread use in civil aviation.
+However some limited trials had been undertaken.
+On December 17, 2025, two Bayraktar Kızılelma performed the world's first autonomous close-formation flight by two unmanned fighter jets, using artificial intelligence.
+This was the first time in the history of aviation when two unmanned aerial vehicles flew in close formation on their own.

 Passengers

 As flight, navigation and communications systems have become more sophisticated, safely carrying passengers has emerged as a practical possibility.
 Autopilot systems are relieving the human pilot of progressively more duties, but the pilot currently remains necessary.

 A number of air taxis are under development and larger autonomous transports are also being planned.
 The personal air vehicle is another class where from one to four passengers are not expected to be able to pilot the aircraft and autonomy is seen as necessary for widespread adoption.